hemengke1997/keepalive-react-router/docs/guides/route-transition.md

 In the `KeepAliveOutlet` component, add the `transition` attribute to enable route transition animations.

-Once enabled, the default transition effect is `fade-right`.
+Once enabled, the default transition effect is `fade`.

 ```tsx
 // root.tsx